C-Loftus/orca-intro-guide/README.md

     - Don't speak when a particular application is focused
     - i.e. don't duplicate speech when a self-speaking app is focused
     - Toggle for a specific application with `Alt` + `ctrl` + `shift` + q
+- Structural Navigation vs Flat Review
+    - Not a mode difference technically, but structural navigation keys can be toggled with `Orca + Z`
+    - Structural navigation commands move around by the semantic tags of the a11y tree.
+    - Flat review goes through each line one a time without a structured hierarchy

 ## Learning to Use Orca